davisjam/davisjam.github.io/_pages/research.md

 Our lab conducts software engineering research with an eye to practical impact.
 We understand two modes of impact:
-- Empirical: Our tools have found plenty of defects and security vulnerabilities.
+- *Empirical*: Our tools have found plenty of defects and security vulnerabilities.
 Our research results have been adopted by major companies (Microsoft, IBM, Google) and major software systems (Node.js, Python, Ruby).
-- Theoretical: Software engineering is always changing.
+- *Theoretical*: Software engineering is always changing.
 Part of software engineering theory is to articulate and organize concepts so that practicing engineers can make sense of them (ontology).
 We write papers about this, and convey key ideas to practitioners through a Medium blog (65,000 views and counting).

 ## Research directions

 ### Web security, or, Software engineering for domain-specific languages

-This research topic is "theoretically" about domain-specific languages, with applications to web security.
+This research topic is about domain-specific languages, with applications to web security.
 Domain-specific languages (DSLs) simplify the engineering of complex computing systems.
 DSLs allow engineers to express domain-specific information fluently, rather than staggering through an articulation in a general-purpose language.